About Open Fishbone Stitch

-I will be working on a leaf design, to help illustrate this stitch better.
-I have divided the leaf into two; technically three.
-I have named the stitch lines A, B, C and D. We shall be working between these lines.
+I will work on a leaf design to help illustrate this stitch better.
+I have divided the leaf into two, technically, three.
+I have named the stitch lines A, B, C, and D. We shall be working between these lines.
 This stitch is worked from top to bottom.

 Amei, tudo perfeito.